EmpieichO/Robot-In-A-Maze/Various-starting-point/starting-at-(1,2)-position.md

 - Reeborg turns right at the (4,3) and thus manoeuvres to turn around at the (5,3) position.

-Logically, an optimal path from the (1,2) position to the destination should cost a minimum 113 steps of code (and that's if Reeborg starts facing towards the (1,3) position.
+The most optimal path starting from the (1,2) position to the destination costs a minimum of 108 steps.This occurs when Reeborg starts off facing upwards, towards the (1,3) position.

 ---